Dry Needling vs. Acupuncture

 What is Acupuncture?

 The typical practice of acupuncture is rooted in traditional Chinese medicine.
 It is a broader medical approach to the treatment of pain and other conditions.
-The approach involves an integrated philosophy that addresses more than the musculoskeletal system and movement, but how the body is affected by Eastern Medicine’s meridians related to organ systems and energy fields.
+The approach involves an integrated philosophy that addresses more than the musculoskeletal system and movement, but also how the body is affected by Eastern Medicine’s meridians related to organ systems and energy fields.

-Often times, the Acupuncturist may refer to the release of things like chi (flow of energy) in the process.
+Oftentimes, the Acupuncturist may refer to the release of things like chi (flow of energy) in the process.

 When asking yourself this question, there are a few things to consider, like: